 It's vital that all environmental, economic and social considerations are at heart of the new Local Plan.
 To make sure this happens, we apply the Strategic Environmental Assessment (SEA) and the Sustainability Appraisal (SA) to everything we do.
 These assessment tools allow us to consider environmental issues in our plans, policies and projects.
 They're a method for checking our 'green' performance, and monitoring the impact of development on our surroundings.
+This page includes the documents that helped inform the adopted Local Plan.
+The Local Plan is being updated and a new evidence base prepared.

 Sustainability Appraisal of the Hastings Planning Strategy Main Modifications